elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

      Please refer to the log file for more details.

-Let&#8217;s fix the Acceptance level:
+Let's fix the Acceptance level:

     ~ # esxcli software acceptance set --level=CommunitySupported
     Host acceptance level changed to 'CommunitySupported'.